-- 37.1 Dress and Appearance are matters of personal choice and selfexpression.
+- 37.1 Dress and Appearance are matters of personal choice and self expression.
 However, staff should consider the manner of dress and appearance appropriate to their professional role which may be different to that adopted in their personal life. - 37.2 Staff should ensure they are dressed decently, safely and appropriately for the tasks they undertake.
-Those who dress or appear in a manner which could be considered as inappropriate (miniskirts, low necklines, casual shorts, T-shirts with slogans etc) could render themselves vulnerable to criticism or allegation. - 37.3 Staff must not wear blue denim (including jeans, jackets or skirts) in school at any time, including leadership days or PPA time, apart from INSET days or agreed 'dress-down' days.
-Jean style trousers can be worn but must not be blue denim, or faded or ripped.
+Those who dress or appear in a manner which could be considered as inappropriate (miniskirts, low necklines, casual shorts, T-shirts with slogans etc) could render themselves vulnerable to criticism or allegation.
+Therefore, the following expectations should be followed irrespective of any protected characteristics: - All blouses, dresses and tops must have straps if the shoulders are not covered - Skirts, dresses and shorts must be no shorter than 10cm above the knee to ensure dignity for all when staff members are required to sit on the floor or on small chairs with children. - Footwear must allow for staff members to move quickly and safely if required to move at speed, for example, when a child is in danger.
+(Remember, we never chase children as that will make them move more quickly and put themselves at risk). - There must be no visible underwear out of respect for all members of our community. - No clothing with slogans